pojntfx/libresat/README.md

 # Create the web server's service
 kubectl create -f services/web.yml

-# Now open up the web server's endpoint and install it
+# Now open up the web server's endpoint and install it!
+# Use `opensdcp-forum-db` instead of `db` as the MySQL host.
 # This can take a LONG time.
 There will be no logs in the web container at first, especially
 # when using Minikube; just wait.
 After the installation, there could be temporary 500, 503
 # and 504 errors; these are only there because the forum is still setting itself up.
 Just wait.